 Again, a 2:1 Reward to Risk ratio or higher would be preferred for such trades.

-Final word: The best outcomes from trading TC signals are generally seen when the signals trigger along with a trend line breakout, however, TC signals taken within consolidation patterns can be profitable as well.
+Summary: The best outcomes from trading TC signals are generally seen when the TC signals trigger along with a trend line breakout, however, TC signals taken within consolidation patterns can be profitable as well.
 Irrespective of whether the TC signal evolves with or without a trend line breakout, traders MUST consider other potential road blocks for the trade and evaluate the Risk : Reward ratio before taking any trade.